Healthier Kids, Happier Futures

 Our teachers give so much to their classrooms, but the data showed they need a helping hand with their own health, too:

-Cardiovascular Risks: More than half of the teachers screened presented with elevated or high blood pressure readings.
-Alarmingly, a few individuals were discovered to have critically severe hypertension without any prior diagnosis, requiring urgent medical intervention.
+Cardiovascular Risks: More than half of the teachers screened had elevated or high blood pressure readings warranting further follow-up.
+Alarmingly, a few individuals were discovered to have critically severe hypertension (over 180/120 mmHg) without any prior diagnosis, allowing our team to step in with urgent referrals.

-Metabolic Trends: The average BMI among the screened teachers sat at 30.6, indicating a significant regional burden of being overweight, which directly increases long-term risks for chronic conditions like diabetes.
+Metabolic Trends: The average BMI among the screened teachers sat at 30.6, indicating a significant regional burden of being overweight, which directly increases long-term risks for chronic conditions like diabetes, and were given lifestyle advice.

 Looking Ahead: Keeping the Momentum Alive

-These numbers aren’t just statistics; they represent real children and educators in our neighbourhoods who have been quietly navigating illnesses without a proper diagnosis, medical records, or access to regular clinical care.
+These numbers aren’t just statistics; they represent real children and educators in our neighbourhoods who have been quietly navigating illnesses without a proper diagnosis, or access to care and treatment.

 While every child took part went home with actionable health messages about nutrition, exercise, and hygiene to share with their families, our work is far from finished.

-To respond to these urgent community needs, sustain our follow-up care, and keep these mobile clinics running through the rest of 2026 and beyond, we need more hands on our team and more resources.
+To respond to these urgent community needs, sustain our follow-up care, and keep these screenings running through the rest of 2026 and beyond, we need more hands on our team and more resources.

 Join Us in Transforming Community Health

-If you feel called to step up—whether by joining our field team or supporting us financially—your generosity will directly fund medication, dental treatments, corrective eyeglasses, and regular health monitoring.
+If you feel called to step up—whether by joining our field team, our researchers, or supporting us financially—your generosity will directly fund medication, dental treatments, corrective eyeglasses, and regular health monitoring.
 Together, we can build healthier families and a brighter, happier future for Ouesso!

 << Back to News